 Most degrees are offered part time (one or two subjects a session) or full time (three or four subjects a session).
-An extra two subjects (if offered) may be taken in Summer session to fast-track study.

 Students are required to be punctual and regular in attendance for all classes in which they are enrolled.
 It is the student's responsibility to study all material provided, or required to be accessed, to maximise their chance of meeting the objectives of the subject and to be informed of subject-related activities and administration.

 International students in Australia are advised to attend all classes at their campus.
 Failure to attend may infringe on the conditions of the student visa.